How To Get From Tamarindo to Monteverde

 Waving your hand as a bus is getting close signals the driver that you need them to stop.
 So, as it gets close to 3:30 pm, you need to pay close attention, look for the “Monteverde” sign and wave your hand to make the bus stop.
 Once you get on the bus, you need to pay the ticket price directly to the driver, which is $5 per person.

 Warning: Seats are limited both for the bus from Tamarindo to La Irma, as well as the bu from La Irma to Monteverde, which means you may have to travel standing during that ride if no seats are available, which is usually the case on Fridays and Saturdays when more people travel from Tamarindo to San Jose and from Puntarenas to Monteverde.
-That’s another reason why I mentioned earlier that using public transportation to get from Tamarindo to Monteverde can be a pain.
+That’s another reason I mentioned earlier that using public transportation from Tamarindo to Monteverde can be a pain.

 The bus from La Irma to Monteverde will take 1.5 to 2 hours, so you will finally arrive at Monteverde between 5 and 6 pm.
 So, in conclusion, public transportation can be an affordable option to travel from Tamarindo to Monteverde for low-budget trips, backpackers, and solo travelers.
-But it’s not an easy task, and it will take a whole day of traveling.
+But it’s not an easy task and will take a whole day of traveling.

 Let’s explore other options to get from Monteverde to Tamarindo;